AshtonSnapp/rouge/README.md

 	# A `for` loop is used for looping through the members of some collection.
 The `while` loop above can be simplified to the following one-line `for` loop.
 	for _ in 0..10 do outl("One hop this time!")

-	# To be more clear, the above `for` loop is exactly equivalent to the following `while` loop:
-	mut range := 0..10
+	# However, the way this actually works involves effects - something we'll discuss in more detail later.
+So a for loop desugars into the following:
-	while range.next() is Some _ do outl("One hop this time!")
+	when Yield::yield(_) do outl("One hop this time!") in (0..10).iter()

-	# And is therefore equivalent to the following simple loop:
-	range = 0..10
-	loop
-		if range.next() is Some _ then outl("One hop this time!") else break
-	end
 end
 ```